U.S. Geological Survey Manual

 (6) Inform employees who report unsafe or hazardous conditions on the status of planned and actual corrective action(s).

-(7) Send unsafe or hazardous condition reports related to contractor activities or operations to the respective Regional Safety Manager or the OMS Safety staff as applicable, for discussion with the Contracting Officer’s Representative responsible for technical monitoring or administration of the contract.
+(7) Send unsafe or hazardous condition reports related to contractor activities or operations to the respective Regional or Bureau OSH Manager for discussion with the Contracting Officer’s Representative responsible for technical monitoring or administration of the contract.

 (1) Assist managers and supervisors in establishing employee awareness and administering programs for reporting and abating unsafe or unhealthful conditions.

-(2) Immediately notify the respective Regional Safety Manager for regional imminent danger conditions or the OMS Safety staff for mission area or office imminent danger conditions.
+(2) Immediately notify the respective Regional or Bureau OSH Manager of imminent danger conditions.

-(3) Coordinate with managers and supervisors to ensure that unsafe or unhealthful condition reports are investigated.
+(3) Coordinate with managers and supervisors to investigate and document unsafe or unhealthful condition reports and corrective actions within SMIS.

 I. USGS Employees, Contract Employees or their Representatives, Students and Volunteers.
-Report unsafe or unhealthful conditions to their supervisor.
+Report informal and formal unsafe or unhealthful conditions to their supervisor as described within this chapter.Appendix A